Ana Maria Ulloa-Shields

 I am very thrilled to have found a home here at CMU amongst incredibly talented students, staff, and faculty.
 When I am not in the AAC, you can probably find me exploring the foodie scene around Pittsburgh, playing volleyball, or planning my next trip abroad.
 I'm very glad to be a part of the AAC team and look forward to working with you.
 Feel free to email me if you have any questions.

-Administrative Coordinator, AAC
+Senior Academic Coordinator, AAC